arcadejk/kdrama-fandom/README.md

 ## 7.4 Balsamiq

 - **Reason for Use:** Balsamiq is a lightweight and modular CSS framework based on Balsamiq Design System that provides pre-designed components and styles for building responsive and accessible user interfaces.
-We use BalmUI to speed up the development process, ensure consistency in design across different components and pages, and optimize our website for various screen sizes and devices.
+We use Balsamiq to speed up the development process, ensure consistency in design across different components and pages, and optimize our website for various screen sizes and devices.

 ## 7.5 GitHub